realitymod/Manual/en/set-up.md

 All main options are displayed on the right.

 * **Play:**  This will start the game.
 If you click the down arrow to the right, you have the option to check for updates or select a different profile.
 If there is an update it will be automatically displayed if you press the play button.
 This update will then automatically be downloaded and installed.
 Progress of the update and installation will be displayed whilst it is in operation.
 * **Options:** In this menu you can edit your video, graphics, and audio settings.
 Also some other options are available as well as configuring PR Mumble keys.
+Options related to the keyboard layout can be found once you open the game.
 * **Support:** This is handy for when you are running into issues.
 It offers many utilities such as clearing cached folders or giving you a detailed information display of your computer specifications.
 This comes in handy when contacting our support team.
 It also holds information on your PR Account as well as the option to recalculate your PR Account Level.
 * **Credits:** Here you can see the entire PR:BF2 team who worked on this game.
 * **Donate:** A direct link to our online donation page.
 The Project Reality Team develops this modification completely free of charge for its community to download and play.
 If you would like to show your support, please consider [donating to our team](https://www.realitymod.com/forum/misc.php?do=donate).
-* **Exit:** Use this button to close the PR Launcher and return to Windows
+* **Exit:** Use this button to close the PR Launcher and return to Windows.

-The launcher’s main menu also provides a news ticker at the bottom highlighted in blue with announcements of upcoming events, developmental progress and developer blogs from the PR:BF2 community.
+The launcher’s main menu also provides a news ticker at the bottom highlighted in blue, red or yellow with announcements of upcoming events, developmental progress and developer blogs from the PR:BF2 community.
 Furthermore you can find links to our social media accounts on the top left.

 ## _In-Game Menu Navigation_ {#in-game-menu-navigation}

-* **Co-operative:** Allows you to play PR:BF2 with computer controlled AI soldiers on the teams.
+* **Co-operative:** Allows you to play PR:BF2 with computer controlled AI soldiers on both of the teams.
 This mode is very useful for getting to know the game mechanics and equipment before joining competitive online battles.
-* **Deployment:** The main mode of play in Project Reality.
+* **Multiplayer:** The main mode of play in Project Reality.
 Here you will find intense battles with up to 100 human players.
-* **Barracks:** This menu gives you access to replays using Battlerecorder.
+* **Replays:** This menu gives you access to replays using Battlerecorder.
 * **Options:** Here you can configure the audio options as well as the keyboard layout.
 Video options have to be changed in the PR Launcher.
 * **Exit:** Use this button to exit the game and return to Windows.